leseb/OpenStack-ra/README.md

 OpenStack resource agents
 =========================

-Currently I wrote the most 2 missing resource agent in OpenStack.
-The ra for nova-api and nova-scheduler mainly re-use the structure of the resource agent written by Martin Gerhard Loschwitz from Hastexo.
+Currently I wrote the missing resource agents in OpenStack.
+All the 'nova' RAs  mainly re-use the structure of the resource agent written by Martin Gerhard Loschwitz from Hastexo. http://goo.gl/whLpr

 ## Prerequisites